KimKaiv/starter-hugo-research-group/content/post/cahm24-season-so-far/index.md

 <div>

-**The 2024 Atlantic hurricane season has exceeded the climatological average of 7.7 hurricanes.**
+**The 2024 Atlantic hurricane season exceeded the 100-year climatological average of 6.1 hurricanes, as well as the 10- and 20-year climatological average of 7.7 hurricanes.**

 <center>